Who is backing who? Tories nail colours to the mast in leadership contest

 Mr Eustice told GB News: “We need somebody who’s a good campaigner and a good communicator,” citing Mr Shapps’ appearances on various media outlets in recent years.

-Full list of supporters: George Eustice, Robert Courts, Trudy Harrison, James Davies, Mark Pritchard, Graham Stuart, Paul Bristow.
+Full list of supporters: George Eustice, Robert Courts, Trudy Harrison, James Davies, Mark Pritchard, Graham Stuart, Paul Bristow, Sheryll Murray.

 One of the big hitters, Ms Patel has yet to announce her own leadership bid but has the support of six Tory MPs including Tom Pursglove, Home Office and Ministry of Justice minister.